Ricardo Allen: 2014

-The Atlanta Falcons selected Allen in the fifth round (147th overall) of the 2014 NFL Draft.
+The Atlanta Falcons selected Allen in the fifth round (147th overall) of the 2014 NFL draft.
 Allen was the 18th cornerback selected in 2014.

-On May 18, 2014, the Atlanta Falcons signed Allen to a four-year, $2.42 million contract that includes a signing bonus of $200,500.
+On May 18, 2014, the Falcons signed Allen to a four-year, $2.42 million contract that includes a signing bonus of $200,500.

 Throughout training camp, he competed against Robert McClain, Josh Wilson, and Javier Arenas for the job as the starting nickelback.
 Throughout the preseason, he saw minimal playing time on defense.
 On August 28, 2014, Allen recorded four solo tackles and deflected his second pass of the preseason during a 24–14 victory at the Jacksonville Jaguars in the Falcons' fourth preseason game.
 On August 30, 2014, Allen was released by the Falcons as part of their final roster cuts.
-On September 2, 2014, the Falcons signed him to the practice squad and retained five cornerbacks on the active roster, including Desmond Trufant, Robert Alford, Josh Wilson, Robert McClain, and Javier Arenas.
+On September 2, 2014, the Falcons signed him to the practice squad and retained five cornerbacks on the active roster, including Desmond Trufant, Robert Alford, Wilson, McClain, and Arenas.